 I truly think this is the best part of our cuisine and that it’s way underrated.
 Besides the French I don’t think anyone can compete with our deserts.
 There are hundreds of delicious, hearty desserts with 500 years old recipes which are to die for.
 They may not look like art works but they definitely taste amazing.

-A great part of our desserts recipes came from monasteries and convents as they were created and made by nuns.
-Most of them have a looooot of egg yolks and other common ingredients are: sugar (of course), almond, cinnamon and milk.
+A great part of our desserts’ recipes comes from monasteries and convents as they were created and made by nuns.
+Most of them have a looooot of egg yolks and the other common ingredients are: sugar (of course), almond, cinnamon and milk.

 Pastel de Nata: The Worldwide Superstar

-It’s the most iconic Portuguese Sweet and eaten on a weekly basis by Portuguese.
-I was extremely surprised when I learned they are sold in Malaysia and Singapore in KFC… But don’t be fooled!
-This egg custard tart in puff pastry that is best served warm, fresh out of the oven and sprinkled with cinnamon.
-Only in Portugal will you find the real one (and in countries with a lot of Portuguese emigrants!).
+It’s our most iconic sweet and it’s eaten on a weekly basis in Portugal.
+I was extremely surprised when I learned they are sold in Malaysia and Singapore in KFC (not the real thing if course! :p) This is an egg custard tart in puff pastry that is best served warm, fresh out of the oven and sprinkled with cinnamon.
+Simply to die for!

 Where to Eat: Lisbon, Pastéis de Belém